TechComa/QA-Test-Plan-AutomationExcercise/README.md

 2. Follow the test cases in `TestCases.xlsx`
 3. Log bugs in `BugReport.md`
 4. Review summary in `TestPlan.md`

+## 📸 Screenshots

+All relevant screenshots from manual testing are available in the `/screenshots` folder.
+These are linked within the Excel test case file for easy reference.

 ## 📌 Author